J-Ellette/Emu-Soft/next-steps.md

 ## selenium - Browser automation

+### DO NOT IMPLEMENT BELOW THIS LINE, THESE ARE INTERNAL NOTES
 Go through each of the folders and determine the script(s) within each one is emulating - collect the name of that script or group of scripts, or the name of script or group of scripts if they are uniquely new scripts.
 Regroup the scripts in to new folders, if needed, to keep like types together.
 Use your best judgement in grouping and naming.
 If you find redundant scripts, compare and keep the best coded script and delete the other(s).
 Do all this while ensuring you do not break any scripts.
 Make sure each folder in the repo has documentation, readme, etc.,